chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide.rst

 The |company_name| style guide is just a limited subset of the full capabilities of Sphinx, with regard to formatting and authoring options.
 Generally, if it's not listed here, we're not using it.

-All of the documents built by Sphinx can be found at docs.opscode.com.
+All of the documents built by Sphinx can be found at |url docs|.

 Basic Doc Template
 =====================================================